 It’s time for us to see the real truth behind alkaline diet and gouty arthritis.

 Myth 1: Alkaline Foods Turn Red Litmus Blue

 Despite my best efforts to explain otherwise, people still believe that you can measure the power of alkaline foods by testing their pH.
-There are even lists of alkaline foods touted round the Internet that show the pH value for common foods.
+There are even lists of alkaline foods touted around the Internet that show the pH value for common foods.
 But these have nothing to do with the alkalizing effect, so why do they exist?

 The science of alkaline foods recognizes that elements and compounds in food cause different reactions in our body when digested.
 Some elements, e.g. proteins and phosphorous produce acidic salts.
-Other elements, e.g. potassium, magnesium and calcium, produce alkaline salts.
+Other elements, e.g. potassium, magnesium, and calcium, produce alkaline salts.
 These salts end up at our kidneys, where they alter the pH environment.
 This process has resulted in the Potential Renal Acid Load (PRAL) calculation, which is an approximate estimate of the effect of foods on the acidity/alkalinity of our bodies.
 Or more specifically, of urine, as this is the measurable result.